Thai Chicken and Rice

 Try this Thai Bascil Chicken with Peppers, Too:

 One Pot Thai Chicken and Rice Dish

 - 1 LB boneless/skinless chicken thighs, cut into bite size pieces

 - 1 whole red bell pepper OR 1 cup tomatoes, drained, seeded, chopped

 - 1 cup uncooked long grain rice, Jasmine recommended

 - 1 cup coconut milk, from canned (shake well before use)

 - 2 TB regular soy sauce

 - Remove from heat and let stand, covered, for 10 minutes.
-Toss in the basil and season with kosher salt, black pepper, or more cayenne if desired.
+Gently toss with with Thai basil and serve with lime wedges and peanuts.